ethereum/ethereum-org-website/src/content/edn/learn/smart-contracts/anatomy/index.md

 ## Environment variables

-In addition to the variables & functions you define on your contract, there exist some special global variables and functions.
+In addition to the variables & functions you define on your contract, there are some special global variables and functions.
 They are primarily used to provide information about the blockchain or current transaction.

 Examples: